chestnuut/chestnuut.github.io/about.md

 Welcome to my site!

-My name is Zinuo Li, also you can call me arnold.
+My name is Zinuo Li, also you can call me Arnold.

 Currently I am a software engineer working in [`Informatica LLC`], living in **Chicago**.